-Most pest snails are hermaphroditic (for example, Pond snails (read my guide about them)).
+Most pest snails are hermaphroditic (for example, Malaysian Trumpet Snails, Bladder snails, Small Pond Snails, and Pond snails (read my guides about them)).
 It means that they have both male and female reproductive organs.
 It also means that one snail can be enough to start an infestation.

 Note: Never add water from the bag into the tank.
 Do acclamation the right way.
 You can read my article about it here.

 So how can you get rid of those snails before they even get into your tank?
 The best way to keep snails out of your tank is to head off the problem before it takes hold.
 Therefore, always quarantine everything!
 I seriously mean it.

 Fish, invertebrates (shrimp, crayfish, crabs even other snails), plants, driftwood, etc. – anything coming from another source that may have been in contact with any biological material.
 If you practice an extended quarantine you will notice that there are snails and can deal with them.